 In February 2016, the FASB issued ASU 2016-02 "Leases (Topic 842)".
 The new lease accounting standard requires the recognition of a right of use asset and related lease liability by lessees for leases classified as operating leases under current GAAP.
 Topic 842, which replaces the current guidance under Topic 840, retains a distinction between finance leases and operating leases.
 The recognition, measurement, and presentation of expenses and cash flows arising from a lease by lessee also will not significantly change from current GAAP.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize right of use assets and lease liabilities.
 The standard is effective for annual reporting periods beginning after December 15, 2018.
 A modified retrospective transition approach must be applied for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-Transition accounting for leases that expired before the earliest comparative period presented is not required.
-Based on leases outstanding at September 30, 2018, the Bank does not anticipate a material impact on the Bank's Consolidated Statements of Income, but does anticipate an increase in the Consolidated Statements of Financial Condition as a result of recognizing right of use assets and lease liabilities.
+Transition accounting for leases that expired before the earliest comparative period presented in the financial statements.
+Sconsolidated Statements of Income, but does anticipate an increase in the Consolidated Statements of Financial Condition as a result of recognizing right of use assets and lease liabilities.